NOVEMBER

 1709 -- Stede Bonnet married Mary Allamby in Barbados.

-1730 -- William Moultrie, a future General and Patriot hero, was born.
+1730 -- William Moultrie, a future Patriot, General and hero of the Battle of Sullivan's Island, was born.

 1824 -- The first Reform Jewish congregation in the nation was founded in Charleston by 47 members of the Kahal Kadesh Beth Elohim Synagogue.